Visiting 58 Grafton Way, London, W1, England: Remembering — or Forgetting — Francisco de Miranda and Simón Bolívar

 (4) See: Nancy Soderberg, The Superpower Myth: The Use and Misuse of American Might, Hoboken, NJ: John Wiley & Sons, Inc., 2006.

-(5) In Bolivia in 1967, I myself recall the trial of Che Guevara's accomplice Régis Debray, following the death by summary execution of Guevara at the hands of a CIA-assisted team.
+(5) In Bolivia in 1967, as a small youngster I myself recall the trial of Che Guevara's accomplice Régis Debray, following the death by summary execution of Guevara at the hands of a CIA-assisted team.
 One can in theory 'moralize' from various and opposite directions in relation to such events.
 But in any case some Latin Americans will recall that various Independence-era leaders were on good terms with the US's George Washington; and it may be said that the economic theories of Fidel Castro and Che Guevara are not necessarily widely held to have been examples of successful and efficient management; yet it is undoubted that Latin Americans do not take kindly to external influences imposing lethal force in their countries.
 The relevance of de Miranda and Bolívar — strongly identified with the independence of Latin American republics — is indeed abiding.

 Even leaving aside the CIA's Bay of Pigs fiasco, one may note that President John F. Kennedy, whose Administration spearheaded the Alliance for Progress, said: 'I regard Latin America as the most critical area in the world', President John F. Kennedy, 1963, qu. in: 'Battle for the Hemisphere', Arthur M. Schlesinger, Jr., A Thousand Days: John F. Kennedy in the White House, Mayflower-Dell, 1967, p.
 590.